brooklynrail/brooklynrail-platform/content/people/andrea-abi-karam.md

 name: Andrea Abi-Karam
 first_name: Andrea
 last_name: Abi-Karam
-short_bio: "Trans, arab-american punk poet-performer cyborg **Andrea Abi-Karam** writes on the art of killing bros, the intricacies of cyborg bodies, and trauma and delayed healing.
-Selected by Bhanu Khapil, Andrea’s debut _EXTRATRANSMISSION_ (Kelsey Street Press, 2019) is a poetic critique of the U.S. military’s role in the War on Terror.
-Simone White selected their second assemblage, _Villainy_, for publication in September 2021 at Nightboat Books.
-  With Kay Gabriel, they co-edited _We Want It All: An Anthology of Radical Trans Poetics_ (Nightboat Books, 2020).
-They are a leo currently obsessed with queer terror and convertibles."
+short_bio: "**Andrea Abi-Karam** is a trans, arab-american punk poet-performer cyborg.
+They are the author of _EXTRATRANSMISSION_ (Kelsey Street Press, 2019) and with Kay Gabriel, they co-edited _We Want It All: An Anthology of Radical Trans Poetics_ (Nightboat Books, 2020).
+Their second book, _Villainy_ (Nightboat Books, Sept 2021) reimagines militant collectivity in the wake of the Ghost Ship Fire and the Muslim Ban.
+They are currently working on a poet's novel about crushes."
 portraits:
   - media: 2021/03/ron-athey
 website: http://andreaak.com/